timsbiomed/sssom-on-fhir-content/content/icd_snomed/tsv/v2/README.md

 ### Manual mutations
 ##### metadata.yaml
 1. Created this file based on a intra-row, single cell, somewhat incorrectly formatted metadata within several CSVs, with no differentiation between them.
+2. Added a `/` to the end of the `semapv` URI stem because sssom-py throws error if it's missing.
+3. added a `#` to the end of `skos` URI stem because sssom-py throws error if it's missing.
+4. Added missing `prefix` to `Cancer Modifier`.

 ##### sssom_mappings_177icd10cm.csv
 1. Nothing